 SPN-325.
-Staging Conflict: Studies in One-Act Mexican Theater (Not offered 2010-11).
-This course surveys contemporary one-act Mexican theater focusing on the theatrical devices, trends, and discourses adopted by playwrights to explore conflictive issues in Mexican society and culture: urban violence, generational clashes within the family, sexual diversity, gender roles, consumerism, among others.
-The course offers an introduction to the study of drama and the analysis of theatrical signs, and it attempts to complement the students' term abroad experience in Mexico by focusing on and contextualizing linguistic and cultural aspects in the texts.
-Students read texts by Emilio Carballido, Víctor Hugo Rascón Banda, Sabina Berman, Hugo Salcedo, among others.
-GenEd: HuL, LCC
+Staging Conflict: Studies in One-Act Mexican Theater (Not offered 2011-12).
+This course surveys contemporary one-act Mexican theater focusing on the theatrical devices, trends, and discourses adopted by playwrights to explore conflictive issues in Mexican society and culture: urban violence, generational clashes within the family, sexual diversity, gender roles, consumerism, among

 SPN-326.
-Women Weaving Histories: Short Narratives by Latin American Female Writers (Not offered 2010-11).
-We will focus on short stories written in the 20th century by women throughout the Latin American region, including Isabel Allende (Chile), Elena Poniatowska (México), Luisa Velenzuela (Argentina), Rosario Ferré (Puerto Rico), Laura Antillano (Venezuela), María Teresa Solaris (Perú), Helena Araujo (Colombia), Clarice Lispector (Brasil), Claribel Alegría (El Salvador/Nicaragua), among others.
+Women Weaving Histories: Short Narratives by Latin American Female Writers (Spring, Moyano).
+We will focus on short stories written in the 20th century by women throughout the Latin American region, including Isabel Allende (Chile), Elena Poniatowska (México), Luisa Velenzuela (Argentina), Rosario Ferré (Puerto Rico), Laura Antillano (Venezuela), María Teresa Solaris (Perú), Helena Araujo (Colombia), Clarice Lispector (Brasil), Claribel Alegría (El Salvador/ Nicaragua), among others.
 We will examine how these women have fictionalized their political and social realities and called into question the myths surrounding their existence; how their narratives subvert notions of national history, and of female identity and sexuality in relation to private and public spaces.
 Prerequisite: Spanish 203 or permission of the instructor.
 GenEd: HuL, LCC

 SPN-327.
-The Nation at Home: Family and Nationhood in Spanish American Theater (Not offered 2010-11).
+The Nation at Home: Family and Nationhood in Spanish American Theater (Not offered 2011-12).
 An introduction to the study of the dramatic genre through the analysis and discussion of representative works by Spanish American playwrights (Triana, Wolff, Diaz, Gambaro, Argüelles, Berman, Canales, among others).
 Theoretical readings and diverse critical approaches to theater frame the course around the representation of family as a microcosm in which narratives of nationhood are contested, revised, and imagined.
 Prerequisite: Spanish 203 or permission of the instructor.
 GenEd: HuL, LCC

 SPN-328.
-Inquiring Latin American Identities: Reading Context, Space & Cultural Artifacts (Not offered 2010-11).
+Inquiring Latin American Identities: Reading Context, Space & Cultural Artifacts (Winter, Osuna).
 This course examines various aspects of the cultures of Latin America today.
 Latin-American cultures are conceived as processes initiated and sustained by the confluences of radically different cultures that molded and continue to shape the lives of its people.
 The course explores the impact of such encounters with regard to gender relations, ethnicity, urban spaces, cultural practices and beliefs.
 Substantive theoretical readings will complement the assignments.
+SPN-203 or permission of the instructor.
 GenEd: LCC

 SPN-329.
-Interruptions: The Paradox of Tradition in Spanish American Poetry (Not offered 2010-11).
+Interruptions: The Paradox of Tradition in Spanish American Poetry (Not offered 2011-12).
 Octavio Paz describes modern literature as a "tradition of discontinuity," one that constantly rebels against itself in search of innovation.
 This course examines Paz's assertion through the study of foundational Spanish American poets.
 As we read and discuss each poet's contribution to modern literature we will also study the characteristics that manifest a Spanish American poetic tradition.
 The course's objectives are centered on strengthening student's process of language acquisition, developing analytical skills, and reinforcing writing proficiency through reading poetry.
 Students will also have the opportunity to share their knowledge and collaborate in a learning community through in-class discussion and oral presentations.
+SPN-203 or permission of the instructor.
 GenEd: HuL, LCC

 SPN-330T.
 Mexican Women's Contemporary Short Fiction.
-(Not offered 2010-11).
+(Winter, Mosquera).
 This course focuses on Mexican women's contemporary short fiction.
 Its analytical structure centers on reading stories from three anthologies that deal with three of the most significant formative female experiences in contemporary Latin-American societies: the mother, the family, and schools.
 The axis of conversation and analysis follows a feminist theoretical path while keeping in mind also local cultural, social and economic realities, racial and ethnic identities, and temporal specificities.
+SPN-203 or permission of the instructor.
 GenEd: HuL, LCC